Tighter 'uniform bounds for Black-Scholes implied volatility' and the applications to root-finding: Introduction

 \section{Introduction}

-Tehranchi \cite{tehranchi2016bound} found several useful upper and lower bounds of the Black--Scholes implied volatility (IV) given the option premium and strike price.
-Using the bounds, Tehranchi \cite{tehranchi2016bound} rederived several IV asymptotics known in the literature~\cite{demarco2017shapes,gulisashvili2010asymptotic,tehranchi2009asymptotics}.
+\citet{tehranchi2016bound} found several useful upper and lower bounds of the Black--Scholes implied volatility (IV) given the option premium and strike price.
+Using the bounds, \citep{tehranchi2016bound} rederived several IV asymptotics known in the literature~\citep{demarco2017shapes,gulisashvili2010asymptotic,tehranchi2009asymptotics}.

-The purpose of this note is two-fold.
-First, in Section~\ref{s:bounds}, we improve the bounds of \cite{tehranchi2016bound}.
-The bounds in this note are summarized and compared with \cite{tehranchi2016bound} as follows:
+The purpose of this paper is two-fold.
+First, in Section~\ref{s:bounds}, we improve the bounds of \citep{tehranchi2016bound}.
+The bounds in this paper are summarized and compared with \citep{tehranchi2016bound} as follows:

 We systematically use the bounds of the option delta to discover tighter bounds.
-We also provide two volatility transforms that change a lower bound into an upper bound~(Proposition~\ref{p:up2lo}) and a lower bound into a tighter lower bound~(Proposition~\ref{p:nr_log}).
-The transforms complement the one in \cite[p.~913]{tehranchi2016bound} that changes an upper bound into a tighter upper bound.
+We also provide two volatility transforms that change a lower bound into an upper bound~($J(\cdot)$ in Proposition~\ref{p:up2lo}) and a lower bound into a tighter lower bound~($G(\cdot)$ in Proposition~\ref{p:nr_log}).
+The transforms complement the one in \citep[p.~914]{tehranchi2016bound} that changes an upper bound into a tighter upper bound.

 Second, in Section~\ref{s:root}, we propose a new numerical root-finding method for IV.
 The naive Newton--Raphson (NR) method converges very slowly for out-of-the-money options with very low prices.
-We propose an alternative NR method based on the log price to cope with the problem .
+We propose an alternative NR method based on the log price to solve the problem.
 We prove that the new NR method is guaranteed to converge to the root from below when the iteration begins from a lower bound.
-When $L_3(c)$ is used as an initial guess, numerical experiments demonstrate that the new NR method converges uniformly fast to the root within only a few iterations.
+When a new lower bound, $L_3(c)$, is used as an initial guess, numerical experiments demonstrate that the new NR method converges uniformly fast to the root within only a few iterations.